amber-smalltalk/amber-documentation/faq.md

 1. ``npm install -g amber-cli``  will get it fixed for all new projects and

-2.  ``npm update amber-dev`` in every project dir will fix it for current projects
+2.  ``npm update`` in every project dir will fix it for current projects

 3. `bower install` in every project dir will fix it for current projects